spatiotemporal-data/spatiotemporal-data.github.io/trade/import-export.md

 **Content:**

-- Downloading data from the WTO Stats and preprocessing these data in Python (e.g., `pandas` and `numpy`).
+- Downloading annual data from the WTO Stats and preprocessing these data in Python (e.g., `pandas` and `numpy`).
 - Visualizing international import and export trade values with `geopandas`.
-- Monthly import/export trade values from 2000 to 2022.
+- Representing the international import and export trade values as time series.

 <br>